 Bela is an ideal platform for musicians, instrument designers, audio enthusiasts and interactive artists.

-Bela uses Xenomai Linux for hard real-time audio processing with latencies as low as 100us, providing a near-instantaneous response that even the best laptop can't match.
+Bela uses Xenomai Linux for hard real-time audio processing with latencies as low as 100us, a speed that even the best laptop can’t match.

 Bela provides stereo audio along with 8 channels each of 16-bit analog I/O and 16 channels of digital I/O, all of which are sampled together at audio rates.